 Yes.
 However, to delegate to multiple stake pools, you will need to create separate wallets.
 The stake associated with each wallet can then be delegated to a specific stake pool.

-The Incentivized Testnet Daedalus wallet will feature a list of all participating stake pools directly via the UI, while Yoroi will show the same information via their Seiza blockchain explorer.
+The mainnet Daedalus wallet will feature a list of all participating stake pools directly via the UI, while Yoroi will show the same information via their Seiza blockchain explorer.
 These pools will be ranked and color-coded to help stakeholders make the best decision about where to delegate their stake.
-Ranking is based on performance, which is calculated in part based on the number of blocks the stake pool was tasked to create compared to the number actually created in a single epoch.
+Ranking is based on many factors including fees, pledge, and performance, which is calculated in part based on the number of blocks the stake pool was tasked to create compared to the number actually created in a single epoch.
 Over time, more metrics will be added to this ranking.

 Both Daedalus and Yoroi wallets are supported for the Incentivized Testnet.
 You can download your preferred wallet client using this link .

-When you first restore a wallet on the Incentivized Testnet, a balance wallet is created containing all your testnet ada.
+When you first restore a wallet in Shelley-era Daedalus, a balance wallet is created containing all your Byron-era ada.
 Balance wallets are copies of mainnet wallets, and as such do not support stake delegation.
-To participate in delegation on the Incentivized Testnet, you’ll need to create a rewards wallet and transfer funds from your balance wallet to your rewards wallet.
+To participate in delegation on the Shelley mainnet, you’ll need to create a rewards wallet and transfer funds from your balance wallet to your rewards wallet.

-Both available testnet wallets (Daedalus and Yoroi) will display a total of rewards earned throughout the Incentivized Testnet.
-Once the Incentivized Testnet is over, we’ll provide you with a manual procedure to transfer ada earned to the mainnet.
+Both available mainnet wallets (Daedalus and Yoroi) will display a total of rewards earned throughout the Shelley era.